Phase Object Reconstruction for 4D-STEM using Deep Learning: Results Discussion

 \subsection{Super-Resolution}

-The reconstruction of the proposed method is based on solving for the object using the incident and the exit wave functions, and therefore the resolution of the method is not explicitly limited by the optical conditions of the imaging system but the sampling density on the object plane.
-By the reciprocity connecting the object plane and the detector plane, the sampling density is determined by the maximum scattering angle the detector can reach, or the maximum angle at which the exit wave can be accurately retrieved.
+The reconstruction of the proposed method is based on solving equation \ref{eq:POA} for the object using the incident and the exit wave functions, and therefore the resolution of the method is not explicitly limited by neither the optical conditions of the imaging system nor the sampling density of the electron probe.
+By reciprocity, the object plane is sampled with a maximum resolution determined by the maximum scattering angle the detector can reach, or the highest angle at which the exit wave can be accurately retrieved, which can potentially result in a higher resolution than permitted by the former two limitations.

-This super-resolution granted by the knowledge of the exit wave at higher scattering angles is demonstrated by comparing the reconstruction using the simulated dataset of a twisted bilayer graphene sample.
-The result from the CNN reconstruction is shown in figure \ref{fig:superresolution}-a, and to emphasise the difference made by utilizing information in the dark field (DF) region, a reconstructed image from accordingly modified exit waves is shown in figure \ref{fig:superresolution}-b.
-The modified exit wave only contains information in the bright field region, and thus limits the resolution of the reconstructed object patches.
-For comparison, results from SSB reconstructions are shown in figure \ref{fig:superresolution}-c.
-SSB reconstructions only utilize the periodicity of the distribution of electrons inside the bright field (BF) region for reconstruction, and thus can be seen as a method that does not exploit the DF information.
+This super-resolution granted by the knowledge of the exit wave at higher scattering angles is demonstrated by the reconstruction of a simulated dataset of a twisted bilayer graphene sample at infinite dose \citep{friedrich_thomas_2022_7034879}.
+The result from the CNN reconstruction is shown in figure \ref{fig:superresolution}-a, and compared with a SSB reconstruction in figure \ref{fig:superresolution}-b.